jacksonmalms/configure-ad/README.md

 <img src="https://i.imgur.com/wJhlDGy.png"/>
 </p>
 <p>
-Now go into inbound rules and enable all ICMPv4 traffic, this is thr protocol that the ping command uses.
+Now go into inbound rules and enable all ICMPv4 traffic, this is the protocol that the ping command uses.
 </p>
 <br />